SkywardSyntax/STLViewer/README.md

 npm run dev
 ```

-## STL File Viewer
+## glTF File Viewer

-This project allows you to upload an STL file and render it using the GPU with custom WebGL2 rendering logic.
+This project allows you to upload a glTF file and render it using the GPU with custom WebGL2 rendering logic.

 ### Instructions